EFForg/OpenWireless/README.md

 11. Run the `sendToOpenWrtVM` script from the repo app/ directory to transfer the directory to the (router's) /www directory in the OpenWrt VM
 12. Point your browser to 192.168.1.1/app/html/login.html and enjoy!

-Steps 2-5 eliminate the need for a the OpenWireless-ClientVM
+Steps 2-5 and 7-10 eliminate the need for a the OpenWireless-ClientVM

 =======